handfoot/quicksecurity/README.md

 [GitHub](https://github.com) is a good tool (with moderate security) for working on projects that may not require a high level of security (such as promotional materials and documents that will soon go public, but not document with sensitive information like activist identities).
 They give every user a free private account for creative private repositories that can only be accessed by the account holder and their collaborators.
 GitHub pages is also a good way to serve static webpages, or public documents, like this one.
 We can simply use markdown to create web pages with content we want to share with others.

 You can register for a GitHub account using an anonymous email such as your proton mail.

+---

+*If you would like to help improve this article, feel free to leave your suggestions in [issues](https://github.com/handfoot/securitytips/issues/new), or email: handfoot at protonmail dot com*